-Ultimately, we predict application convergence to create an enterprise solution covering the asset life cycle (design, procure, operate, maintain and retire) and functionality (mobile workforce, work and asset management, customer service/field, and business analytics) to achieve resource and asset optimization.
+Ultimately, we predict application convergence to create an enterprise solution covering the asset life cycle (design, procure, operate, maintain and retire) and task-supporting functionality (mobile workforce, work and asset management, customer service/field, and business analytics) to achieve resource and asset optimization.
+Utilities should also plan on developing enterprise architecture and enterprise information management strategies to enable more-advanced asset analysis capabilities to prioritize aging asset risks.
+For example, underground cable failure is a huge financial and reliability risk that most utilities are unable to proactively plan for.
+EAM, GIS, and analysis tools with good enterprise architecture will enable utilities to prioritize such risks.
 However, in the market today, utilities are still planning and buying individual functional components, frequently from multiple vendors.

-For T&D companies, the functionality must be capable of distributed asset support, with particular importance attached to linear asset structures, remote locations of assets, short-term work, reactive client or failure-triggered work, condition and performance monitoring, preventive maintenance, and construction capability for network extensions.
-Particular emphasis is placed on the planning and execution process.
-This is reflected in the requirements below, which will be satisfied by the software products in this category:
+For T&D companies, the functionality must be capable of distributed asset support, with particular importance attached to linear asset structures, remote locations of assets, short-term work, reactive or failure-triggered work, condition and performance monitoring, preventive maintenance, and construction capability for network extensions.
+Particular emphasis is placed on the planning and execution processes.
+This is reflected in these requirements, which will be satisfied by the software products in this category:

-- Detailed asset registry, combined with detailed parts and support descriptions - Support for complex inventory relationships for indirect (bluecollar maintenance, repair and overhaul [MRO]) goods that are associated with forecasts of planned and unplanned work on installed assets - Supply chain capability for indirect goods, with demand planning linked to maintenance and repair schedules - Probability-based, "just in case" inventory and procurement, rather than "just in time" - Support for manufacturer logistic processes for equipment under warranty - Human capital management (HCM) capabilities to match location, skills, training and availability with work requirements - Statistical analysis of equipment performance and reliability - Remote electronic monitoring of asset health and performance - Serial number tracking and tracing for equipment and parts - Financial support via detailed cost analysis - Integration with whatever financial and human resource package is deployed - Extensive warranty tracking to component levels
+- Detailed asset registry, combined with detailed parts and support descriptions - Support for complex inventory relationships for indirect (bluecollar maintenance, repair and overhaul [MRO]) goods that are

-- Capital construction planning (based on compatible units) defining linear assets and geographic locations - Long-term maintenance, project and work schedules (integration with GIS) - Short-term maintenance, client requests and failure recovery work schedules.
+- associated with forecasts of planned and unplanned work on installed assets - Supply chain capability for indirect goods, with demand planning linked to maintenance and repair schedules - Probability-based, "just-in-case" inventory and procurement, rather than "just in time" - Support for manufacturer logistic processes for equipment under warranty - Human capital management (HCM) capabilities to match location, skills, training and availability with work requirements - · Statistical analysis of equipment performance and reliability - Remote electronic monitoring of asset health and performance - Serial number tracking and tracing for equipment and parts - · Financial support via detailed cost analysis - Integration with whatever financial and HR package is deployed - Extensive warranty tracking to component levels - Capital construction planning (based on compatible units) defining linear assets and geographic locations - Long-term maintenance, project and work schedules (integration with GIS) - Short-term maintenance, client requests and failure recovery work schedules